LuisEduardoSandoval/ElevatorHomework1/README.md

 -The implemented elevator panel is uneven when distributing elevator button

--The large Key holes add un-neccesary clutter to the panel possibly leading to confusion when users are attempting to operate the elevator.
+-The large Key holes add un-neccesary visual clutter to the panel The issue adds clutter and may lead to problems with visibility when attempting to interact with the panel.

--The ground floor could be confusing as it has no number like the other floors this could confuse users as they see number designation for the floors 2-4 except ground floor
+-The ground floor does not follow the logic of the panel The ground floor is designated with a G while the preceeding floors are designated by numbers.
+This destroys any consistancy and adds unwanted confusion to users by using letters.
+-The Ground floor button is misplaced creating an unsatisfying Asthetic by adding visual noise.

 Common uses for an elevator
 -accesing other floors